albertjimenez/GestionHospital/README.md

 # GestionHospital
 Project for the Hospital of Vinaròs, applied lightly MVC, Model is no longer interact with the view.
-Data Structure prepared for multithread (Not Thread-safe yet).
+Data Structure prepared for multithread (Not Thread-safe yet and).
 Developed with JAVA SE 8 and Swing framework.

-__Formed by 5 packets:
+__Formed by 6 packets:

--> Controller (No use yet)
+-> Controller (In use)

+-> ActionListeners (Classes that extends JFrame and are support for the VIEW, implement a few ActionListeners and some graphical windows to input text)

 -> Media (save all resource media)